 So if you manage to find suitable award availability, you could buy enough points for a night here for $720.
 While still a costly stay, it's a heck of a lot cheaper than the cash alternative.
-Just keep in mind that the minimum stay length is three days.
+Just keep in mind that the minimum stay length is three nights.

-Unfortunately, Hyatt allows loyalty members to purchase a maximum of 55,000 miles per year.
+Unfortunately, Hyatt allows loyalty members to purchase a maximum of 55,000 points per year.
 Fortunately, Hyatt also allows members to combine Hyatt points for a redemption.
 To initiate a points transfer, you'll need to fill out this form with both party's information and send it to the email or mailing address on the form.

 However, you can only transfer enough points to complete a specific redemption, and you can only send or receive points from another account once every 30 days.